 In light of these considerations, the NFTC decided to undertake a study to evaluate the efficacy of implementing some form of a territorial tax exemption system in the United States.
 In so doing, 32 member companies1 formed a study group (the "Territorial Study Group") to review the basic features of the "traditional" territorial systems, as well as the features of one or more possible alternative exemption systems, and to evaluate each variation in terms of future U.S. competitiveness, effect on current WTO issues, tax simplification and administration, and long term stability.
-The Study Group then considered whether a switch to either model of territorial exemption system.
+The Study Group then considered whether a switch to either model of territorial exemption system would be more likely to address these considerations than simply reforming the current U.S. tax system.